 So, while the scale says you should look like –>insert your favorite celeb here<–, you still have that belly, or those saddlebags, that just won’t go away.

-In essence, what has happened is you’ve dieted away muscle mass that would have otherwise filled out your frame.
+In essence, what has happened is you’ve dieted away muscle mass that would have otherwise filled out your frame, enabling you to keep dieting, resulting in a big win in the battle of the belly bulge.
 But instead, you’re left looking deflated in all the wrong places, with no progress to show for your dieting efforts.